 Introduction

-Declaring functions in Python differs from languages such as JavaScript and PHP.
+Declaring functions in Python differs from languages such as Javascript and PHP.
 When declaring a function in either of those languages we use the keyword function

 (in JavaScipt’s case, it is prior to the introduction of arrow functions in ES6).
 Python uses the keyword def